Tyrone Swoopes: Philadelphia Eagles

 He visited the Philadelphia Eagles on August 23, 2020 and was signed by the team on August 25.
 He was waived soon after on September 3, 2020.

-Washington Football Team
+Washington Commanders

-On December 23, 2020, Swoopes was signed to the Washington Football Team's practice squad.
+On December 23, 2020, Swoopes was signed to the Washington Commanders's practice squad.
 He played one game for Washington that season.
 Swoopes re-signed with the team on January 11, 2021, but was released after failing to report to training camp.

 NFL career statistics

+Later life

+In July 2022, Swoopes became an assistant football and track coaches for 2A Tom Bean High School near Sherman, Texas.
+In 2025, Swoopes was hired as the tight ends coach at Lindale High School in Lindale, Texas.